mikependon/RepoDB/Docs/_build/html/_sources/pages/statementbuilder.rst.txt

 			queryBuilder.Where(where);
 		}

-		// Add the LIMIT (TOP in SQL Server) if (top > 0)
+		// Add the ROWNUM (TOP in SQL Server) if (top > 0)
 		{
 			// In Oracle, SELECT [Fields] FROM [Table] WHERE [Fields] AND ROWNUM <=(Rows)